dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

 ```

+7. Important to Read
+- For public as root directory
-7. If you want to work with defaut "public" directory by laravel instead of "public_html" then rename and public_html to public and go to Step 8.
+ If you want to work with defaut "public" directory by laravel instead of "public_html" then rename and public_html to public and go to Step 8.

  - For public_html as root directory without Laravel Mix
  If you don't want to compile assets and also dont want to introduce other dependencies then ignore this step and Step 8 and Step 9.